enewhuis/liquibook/README.md

 * All or None flag to specify that the entire order should be filled or no trades should happen.
 * Immediate or Cancel flag to specify that after all trades that can be made against existing orders on the market have been made, the remainder of the order should be canceled.
   * Note combining All or None and Immediate or Cancel produces an order commonly described as Fill or Kill.

+The only required propoerties are side, quantity and price.
+Default values are available for the other properties.

+The application can define addtional properties on the order object as necessary.
+These properties will have no impact on the behavior of Liquibook.

 ## Operations on Orders

 In addition to submitting orders, traders may also submit requests to cancel or modify existing orders.
 (Modify is also know as cancel/replace)